ricardoboss/Volter/docs/api/README.md

 ## Passwords

+See file `passwords.http`.
 Passwords can be managed using the API.

 ### List Passwords